decentraland/documentation-creators/docs/development-guide/2021-04-03-event-listeners.md

   log("Own profile data is ", profileData)
 })
 ```

+> Note: The `onProfileChanged` event is deprecated from SDK v7.x.
+Future versions will allow for a more [data-oriented approach](/creator/development-guide/data-oriented-programming), based on regularly querying data rather than events.

 Event data includes only the ID of the player and a version number for that avatar's profile, according to the catalyst server.
 Every time a change is propagated, the version number increases by 1.